axboe/fio/HOWTO.rst

 	OpenBSD and ZFS on Solaris don't support direct I/O.  On Windows the synchronous ioengines don't support direct I/O.  Default: false.

-.. option:: atomic=bool

-	If value is true, attempt to use atomic direct I/O. Atomic writes are guaranteed to be stable once acknowledged by the operating system.
-Only Linux supports O_ATOMIC right now.

 .. option:: buffered=bool

 	If value is true, use buffered I/O. This is the opposite of the